tn64/Happy_Places/README.md

 - Is it possible to predict which countries will experience the greatest happiness based on the factors in the dataset?
 - How can US improve overall happiness?
 - How does CCI (Consumer Confidence Index) and CPI (Consumer Price Index) play a part in predicting overall happiness?
-- Does legalization of cannibis impact happiness?
+- Does alcohol consumption effect overall happiness?

 ## Source Data
 - https://data.oecd.org/leadind/consumer-confidence-index-cci.htm